(Last Updated on : 19/04/2019)

 and Jhelum River

-, gram, oil seeds and cotton
+, gram, oil seeds

 are cultivated.
 Rice and wheat, 2 of the major crops are supplied from here, to the rest of the country.